 If you have High-Logic FontCreator (opens in new tab), this is the part where you can turn your characters into a font.
 If you don't, a free trial is available.
 By pasting each character into FontCreator, we can create a useable typeface for Photoshop.

 Work your way through FontCreator by double-clicking each character and pasting in your Pen-drawn work.
 Make sure that each letter is on the same baseline.

 04. Kern your text

-Kerning is the space between each of the letters (for more information, take a look at our typographic glossary), and the Auto-kerning option within FontCreator is what naturally spaces out your letters so that the font looks neat.
+Kerning is the space between each of the letters (for more information, take a look at our typographic glossary (opens in new tab)), and the Auto-kerning option within FontCreator naturally spaces out your letters so that the font looks neat.
 Try this option and make sure each letter looks good together.

 Once it's complete, export your font and install it into your computer.
 This will automatically add it to Photoshop CC.

 Create a new document in Photoshop.
 On a new layer, create a colour palette by using a big brush.
 We went with #501d26, #af273d, #f74663, #ffdae1, #35e985 and #b2dcc4.

 Then find a suitable background image and drag it into Photoshop.
 Create a new layer, fill it the deep red colour, and duplicate.
 Set one layer to Multiply, and one to Colour.
 Create a Brightness/Contrast layer and set to -75 in Brightness.
 Duplicate this and mask the centre for a vignette.